russelljjarvis/CitizenSleepScience/README.md

 # Citizen Sleep Science
 Sleep based Citizen Science Workflows, for generating and sharing interesting sleep health data.

-## Workflow 1: Metriport (Android app only)
-1 In the Google Play store, download the app called "Metriport" 2 Open Metriport for the first time.

-Compare weight to sleep duration
-Compare exercise duration against sleep duration

-## Workflow 2: Python Plot of Google Take Out Data
+## Workflow 1: Python Plot of Google Take Out Data
 ![for_README.png](for_README.png)

 If you are using any of the following sensors: